GfSE/SAF-Specification/stakeholders.md

 * How is a viewpoint implemented (which stereotypes /model elements are used)?

   ***Rationale:  I want to know which model elements i am expected to work on in a viewpoint.***
 * What are the frameworks model elements to be used

+  ***Rationale:  I need to populate system models with them and read them from system models.***
 * What is the definition of a viewpoint of the framework?

   ***Rationale:  I need a user documentation of the viewpoint i am going to use.***